Obsessive Compulsive Disorder (OCD) (cont.)

 Research on treating OCD in children and adolescents suggests that while medications are clearly effective in treating this disorder, the improvement that is experienced as a result is quite mild.
 However, clomipramine tends to be more effective than the SSRIs, and the individual SSRIs tend to be equally effective.
 As in adults, people under 18 years of age tend to improve more significantly when treated with a combination of medication and CBT.
 There is increasing evidence that deep brain stimulation may be effective in treating severe OCD that has not responded to other treatments.

 Viewers share their comments

-Obsessive Compulsive Disorder (OCD) - Causes Question: What caused your obsessive compulsive disorder (OCD)?
+Obsessive Compulsive Disorder (OCD) - Treatments Question: What was the treatment for your obsessive compulsive disorder (OCD)?

 Obsessive Compulsive Disorder (OCD) - Symptoms Question: What symptoms do you experience with your obsessive compulsive disorder (OCD)?